obstacle-navigation/obstacle_navigation/README.md

 Project Description
 -------------------
 This project involves the detection and tracking of moving obstacles at varying depths using a Kinect sensor.
-We hope to be able to improve on path planning by giving a wider margin of avoidance to moving obstacles.

 How to Run
 ----------